coasys/ad4m/docs-src/README.md

 # Introduction

-The name AD4M is an ackronym for
+The name AD4M is an acronym for
 *The **A**gent-Centric **D**istributed **A**pplication **M**eta-ontology*
 or just:
 **A**gent-Centric **DA**pp **M**eta-ontology.